Pierre Mattar profile picture

 Research Interests

-The lab is focused on how neural cell types are i) produced and ii) maintained.
+The lab is focused on how genome remodelling regulates neurodevelopment and neurodegeneration.

-Deciphering how neurons are produced in these structures during development might help us to regenerate neural tissue artificially.
+Deciphering how neurons are produced in these structures during development might provide lessons that could someday help us to regenerate neural tissue artificially.
 It also helps us to understand the mechanisms that underlie neurodevelopmental disorders and inherited retinal disease.

 R